jhu-arch/arch-tutorial/Singularity.rst

 Singularity
 ###########

-This tutorial is for prepare a `Singularity`_ conatainer on a computer where you do not have root (administrative) privileges, like the Rockfish cluster at ARCH.
+This tutorials are prepared `Singularity`_ conatainers on a computer where you do not have root (administrative) privileges, like the Rockfish cluster at ARCH.

 A container allows you to put an application and all of its dependencies in a single package.
 Ensure portability and reproducibility of all dependency packages of an application.
 Here are some examples of things you can do with containers: